Arguments For and Against Abortion

 ⏰ Argument: Timing

-Pro Abortion: This is not the right timing to have a baby.
-Maybe in a few months or years — why now?
+Pro Abortion: This is not the right time to have a baby.
+Maybe in a few months or years — but now?

 💔 Argument: The Relationship

 Pro Abortion: The relationship is brand new or going through a rough patch.
 We are not even together.
 His initial reaction to the pregnancy was negative.
 He does not want the baby.